stevebob/stevebob.net/resume/StephenSherrattResume.markdown

   componentization of a virtual machine monitor

 ### Application Programming
-- Experience programming in a large variety of high level programming languages and scripting languages
+- Experience with a large variety of high level programming and scripting languages
+- Understanding of computer networks and experience with socket programming
+- Worked with a variety of database technologies
 - Familiar with the Linux and seL4 system call interfaces

 ### Web Development
-- Develops web apps and web-based graphical demos as a hobby
+- Develop web apps and web-based graphical demos as a hobby
 - Competent in the use of many back-end web languages and frameworks as well as a great deal of javascript experience
-- Worked with a variety of database technologies
 - Personal projects include fractal demos, 3D graphical demos, a 4D graphical demo, isometric game engine, and blogging engine

 ### Software Engineering Practices
 - Familiar with the git, mercurial and SVN version control systems